luiswirth/bsc-thesis/src/matter.typ

 and second there must not be any permutations of the same index in the basis set, otherwise we have linear dependence of the two elements.
-We therefore only consider strictly increasing multiindices $I in cal(I)^n_k$ and denote there set by
+We therefore only consider strictly increasing multiindices $I in cal(I)^n_k$ and denote their set by
 $cal(I)^n_k = {(i_1,dots,i_k) in NN^k mid(|) 1 <= i_1 < dots.c < i_k <= n}$.
 This is a good convention for supporting arbitrary dimensions.